Rules for Taking On-Line or Distance Education Courses If You Are an International Student in F-1 Status

 What does this mean?

-If a student needs only one course to finish his or her program of study in the final semester (and this includes Summer Session or Winter Session), it cannot be taken through online/distance education.
-There must be a physical presence requirement for the course, and the course must be taken at Binghamton University.
-It is also permissible for a student in their final semester (including Summer or Winter Session) to take one on-line/distance education course, through Binghamton or any other US school, and a Binghamton University course that requires a physical presence.
-If a student remains in the United States without reporting to any class, it becomes a security issue and cannot be allowed.
+Remember, if you only need one course to finish your program of study in your final semester (and this includes summer session and winter session), it cannot be taken solely through online/distance education.
+There must be a physical presence requirement on campus for the course.
+If you remain in the United States without reporting to any class, it becomes a security issue and will not be allowed.

 Confused?
 Don't be.
 Send your questions regarding on-line or distance education courses to the ISSS at firstname.lastname@example.org or meet with an international student advisor during Advising Walk-In Hours: Monday and Tuesday Mornings: 10-11:45am and Wednesday and Thursday Afternoons: 1:30-3:30pm.